 Snake Creek School | Carroll County, VA | c.
 1907

-Although sparsely populated today, Carroll County was even more remote in 1910 when farmer James F. Martin built his 13-room residence in a narrow valley bordering Snake Creek.
+Although sparsely populated today, Carroll County was even more remote in 1910 when farmer James F. Martin built a 13-room residence in a narrow valley bordering Snake Creek.

 On this land just a few years earlier, the community had built this two-room school house (sometime before 1907).
 In 1916, it was incorporated into the county school system and James’ second wife, Nettie Martin, would teach at this school across from their home from 1939 until its closing in 1955 when it reverted to her ownership.

 Nettie Mae Largen was born November 26, 1890.
 Through borrowing from her father, she finished high school and earned her teacher’s certificate at Radford State Teachers College.
 She was 18 years old when she taught her first school and she taught 19 schools before she was married.
 She also worked in an office for the Coal & Coke Company in West Virginia for a period of time.